Frequently Asked Questions

 You can list up to 8 schools on your child’s application.
 You should only list schools that you would like for your child to attend, as your child may be assigned to any of the schools listed.

 How many schools should I list on my child’s application?

-If you are submitting an application for a child that is currently enrolled in public school, and you would be happy for him / her to remain in that school, you should only list the schools that you would prefer more than his / her current school.
+If you are submitting an application for a child that is currently enrolled in public school, you should only list the schools that you would prefer more than his / her current school.
 If we are unable to assign your child to a listed school, your child will remain at his / her current school.

 If you are submitting an application for an entering pre-kindergarten or kindergarten student, or a student transitioning out of an elementary or middle school, we encourage you to list 8 school options.
 That way, you are very likely to receive a school assignment to a school of your choice.
 If we are unable to assign your child to a school of your choice at the end of the Main Round, we will ask you to participate in Round 2 by submitting a new application with new school choices listed.

 Are schools still keeping waitlists?

 No. Schools participating in this process will no longer maintain waitlists for grades kindergarten through twelve.

 For pre-kindergarten programs for four year-olds only (PK-4), the RSD / OPSB will maintain a waitlist.
 This is because there are not enough pre-kindergarten seats to satisfy the number of families seeking to enroll their four year-olds.

 What do I do if I am not pleased with my child’s Main Round school assignment?